 Arriving at SACO Apartments Broad Quay

-We were met at the back door of the apartments by a lovely member of staff who helped us in with our bags before giving us the key to our harbourside facing superior three bedroom apartment on the eighth floor.
-As we had an hour before we needed to move the car we decided to take out bags up and have a nose around.
+We were met at the back door of the apartments by a lovely member of staff.
+She helped us in with our bags before giving us the key to our harbourside facing superior three bedroom apartment on the eighth floor.

 You can also expect 24 hour concierge, weekly housekeeping, a laundry and dry cleaning service, complimentary basic wifi or premium wifi for £4 a day.